-Offline optimization of recommender systems follows the problem of batch learning from logged contextual bandit feedback.
-Unlike online optimization, in batch learning from bandit feedback, policy does not interact with the environment directly.
-A popular approach to learn from bandit feedback is to employ empirical risk minimization principle with IPS-based estimators \citep{joachims2017unbiased, bottou2013counterfactual, swaminathan2015counterfactual}.

-An alternative to using IPS in learning from bandit feedback is the model-based approach.
-These approaches learn a reward regression model for specific context-action pairs, which is then used to derive an optimal policy.
-However, due to model misspecification, model-based methods are typically biased, but have more favourable variance properties than IPS models \citep{jeunen2021pessimistic}.
-While estimators using IPS weighting need the logging propensities, this is not a constraint for model-based approaches.
-Variance issues of IPS-based estimators are further perpetuated in the learning to rank problems, as the action space grows at combinatorial pace.
+\paragraph{Off-Policy Optimization} One popular approach to learning from bandit feedback is to employ the empirical risk minimization principle with IPS estimators \citep{joachims_unbiased_2017, bottou_counterfactual_2013, swaminathan_counterfactual_2017}.
+Another popular choice is model-based methods \citep{dudik_doubly_2014}.
+These approaches learn a reward model for specific context-action pairs, which is then used to derive an optimal policy.
+Due to model misspecification, model-based methods are typically biased but have more favorable variance properties than IPS \citep{jeunen_pessimistic_2021}.
+Variance issues of IPS estimators are further perpetuated in learning to rank since the action space is exponentially large.